rbhele7/EDA-IPL/README.md

 We are using the IPL Dataset containing `matches.csv` and `deliveries.csv`.
 The dataset is included right here in the `data/` folder of this repository so you can load it instantly without downloading anything.

 ## Crucial Rule For Passing
-> **Pull Requests MUST be free of notebook files!**

-We want to keep this repository clean and avoid messy Jupyter Notebook (`.ipynb`) merge conflicts.
-When you solve an issue, **DO NOT upload your notebook** back to this repository.

-Instead, open a Pull Request and put everything directly into the **PR Description**:
+Create a notebook under the notebooks folder and start solving the issues Open a Pull Request and put everything directly into the **PR Description**:
 1. A **screenshot** of your final generated visualisation.
 2. A copy/paste of the **core logic code block** you used to reach the result.
 3. A readable **markdown summary** synthesizing your findings and interpreting the plot.